 Same process as the spread.
 I actually created the keyart first before tackling the 2 page spread.

 Buildings background plate.

 Bad guys and flying vehicles plate.

 Extra Robo Swats for background fillers.

-Here is the Initial color pass of the key art layout.
-There were a few edits for the final image: The orange chopper was removed so the bad guys layer can be brought forward.
-The Bat Wing and floating blocks above Vitruvius was removed inplaced of Batman on building of roof top.
-Revised the background to a cooler hue making the main characters to pop more.
+Here is the initial color pass of the key art layout.
+There were a few edits for the final image: the orange chopper was removed so the bad guys layer can be brought forward, the Bat Wing and floating blocks above Vitruvius were removed in place of Batman on the building rooftop, and the background was revised to a cooler hue to make the main characters pop more.

 Some options with Emmet's expressions.